 - Provide oversight to, and coordinate the development of, investment policies for the approval of the Council.
-Investment policies shall include asset allocation, risk measurement, and return objectives for each investment fund. - Investment policy development shall entail a review and selection of acceptable vehicles and structures for the State's investments. - Investment policy shall articulate the respective roles in investment decision-making of the Council, staff, the Consultant, and investment managers. - Coordinate the presentation of proposed policies to the Council and the communication of approved policies to interested parties. - Determine implementation priorities and time schedules. - Orchestrate and participate in the recruitment, selection, and contract negotiation process on behalf of the Council with investment service providers. - Provide oversight to all implementation activities, including portfolio accounting, cash allocation, and the compliance of the investment funds with applicable state and federal laws and regulations. - Execute legal documents on behalf of the Council, including investment advisory and consulting contracts, partnership agreements and commingled fund subscription agreements.
+Investment policies shall include asset allocation, risk measurement, and return objectives for each investment fund. - Investment policy development shall entail a review and selection of acceptable vehicles and structures for the State's investments. - Investment policy shall articulate the respective roles in investment decision-making of the Council, staff, the Consultant, and investment managers. - Coordinate the presentation of proposed policies to the Council and the communication of approved policies to interested parties. - Determine implementation priorities and time schedules. - Make decisions on continuation vehicles (CV) proposed by existing private markets investments and report to the board at a meeting following the CV commitment. - Orchestrate and participate in the recruitment, selection, and contract negotiation process on behalf of the Council with investment service providers. - Provide oversight to all implementation activities, including portfolio accounting, cash allocation, and the compliance of the investment funds with applicable state and federal laws and regulations. - Execute legal documents on behalf of the Council, including investment advisory and consulting contracts, partnership agreements and commingled fund subscription agreements.